-MVP will acknowledge the Grievance within 3 days of receipt.
+MVP will acknowledge the Quality of Care and Quality of Service Grievance within 3 days of receipt.
 MVP will respond to the Member's concern within 30 days from receipt of the grievance, by letter.
 In some instances, MVP may need more than 30 days to properly address the Member's concern.
 If more than 30 days is necessary, MVP will notify the Member and explain why additional time is required.